tbrowder/GraphicsMagick/README.md

   * Add more options to `crop`

-  * Add more programs for other major image transformations or conversions
+  * Add more GM programs for other major image transformations or conversions

   * Save the last set of options used for each program and show them when arguments are entered.
 Then, if satisfied with the results, enter the image name with the `program` mode to get the resulting transformed image.